Print Fleet Security

 Is your managed print service actually covering security?

 A managed print contract usually covers the visible parts of the relationship: toner, break-fix service, device placement, meter reads, and cost-per-page.
-Those things matter.
-They keep the fleet running.
+Those keep the fleet running.
+Security configuration is a different responsibility.

 Why the gap exists